EdidiongEsu/genre_NLP/README.md

 * There are a lot of repeated words throughout the genres.
 The drastic difference between the total length of words in the norm_blurb and the Number of unique words explains this.
 * God, christ,Jesus are the most common 10 words in the religious category.
 This was somewhat expected.
 It might also suggest that a lot of religious books are of christian religion.
 * Success is mentioned a lot in self help books (also known as motivational books) which tend to preach motivate/ give tips for prosperity.
-* God is the 10th most common word in SELF HELP(MOTIVATIONAL) BOOKS.
+* God is the 10th most common word in **SELF HELP(MOTIVATIONAL) BOOKS**.
 This suggest that success is sometimes linked with spiritual aspects of life.
 * Love is the most common word in the romance genre.
 This concludes that blurbs are indeed an avid representation of the romance genre.
 * Some of the words suggest there are many words with conjugtions, example dont's used in the blurb content
 * There are more lexical terms in the religious books blurb/description which suggests that the average length of the number of words per book might be longer than the others.
 To look further into this, A function was created to calculate the average length of words per blurb.

 ## Similarities between different genres of books/novels using Natural Language Processing.
 How similar are these genres?
 Which is most similar?
 Which is least similar?
-Since blurbs are avid representation of whole novels, they can be used to calculate similarities bewteen genres.
+Since blurbs are avid representation of whole books, they can be used to calculate similarities bewteen these categories.
+In this readme, I will focus only on the similarities between religion and the remaining categories of books
+[Jaccard similarity](https://en.wikipedia.org/wiki/Jaccard_index) was used in calculating similarities between each category.